Upper Soda Springs: During and after the Gold Rush

 The arrival of the Central Pacific railroad in 1886 heralded still further expansion of the inn.
-Now known as the Upper Soda Springs Resort, it was a destination for well-to-do Victorian Era travelers who would come to "take the waters" at the mineral springs.
+The railroad and lumber mills brought many jobs to the area, and at one point Dunsmuir was the largest city in California north of Sacramento (5,000 or so) Now known as the Upper Soda Springs Resort, it was a destination for well-to-do Victorian Era travelers who would come to "take the waters" at the mineral springs.

-With the increasing popularity of the automobile in the 20th century, vacation tastes changed, and the Resort closed by 1920.
+With the increasing usage of the automobile in the 20th century, vacation tastes changed, and the Resort closed by 1920.
 The property was subdivided, and became private residences and businesses.

 Modern era

 Beginning in the late 1990s, through public and private efforts, riverside parcels of the historic Upper Soda Springs Resort property were acquired and dedicated to park land.
-Sections of the site have been restored and further work is planned.
+After restoration and construction in the acquired property, Tauhindauli Park and Trail now exists on the section of the historic Resort property that is alongside the river.

 Tauhindauli Park and Trail

-Tauhindauli Park and Trail has been developed along the beautiful Sacramento River canyon on the former site of Upper Soda Springs resort on the banks of the Sacramento River in Dunsmuir, California.
-It consists of approximately ten acres of level ground on the bank of the river, the surrounding hillsides, and continues north along the eastern bank of the Sacramento River to the Dunsmuir City Park in the heart of Dunsmuir.
-Long a favorite local fishing spot, swimming hole, and a site of both historical and ecological significance, this special place has finally received the attention it deserves and has been improved to enhance its recreational opportunities and esthetics.
-Environmental work and levee restructuring has been done which has improved flood control for the entire town.
-This is a river restoration project which has created a natural park with pathways which wind through native grasses and plants, no manicured lawns can be found.
+Tauhindauli Park and Trail has been developed along the beautiful Sacramento River on the former site of the Upper Soda Springs Resort in Dunsmuir, California.
+It consists of approximately one-half mile of riverside frontage, including approximately eleven acres of level ground alongside the river, and approximately three acres north along the eastern banks of the river to the Dunsmuir City Park in north Dunsmuir.
+Long a favorite local fishing spot, swimming hole, and a site of both historical and ecological significance, this special place has been improved to enhance its recreational opportunities and esthetics.
+Environmental work and levee restructuring was done which improved flood control for downstream communities.
+This is a river restoration project which has created a natural park with pathways that wind through native grasses and plants, no manicured lawns can be found.

-Walking trails, fishing access and picnic areas are available so the natural beauty of the Sacramento River can be enjoyed to the fullest.
+Walking trails, fishing access, and picnic areas are available so the natural beauty of the Sacramento River can be enjoyed to the fullest.
 For ecological and flood purposes, riparian forests and meadows have been restored close to their original condition.
-Levees have been moved and built up for maximum protection for the Park from river erosion and to restore the watershed to the natural habitat which provides food for animals.
-The Park can be accessed from River Avenue. to the south and Stagecoach Road to Upper Soda Springs Road in the canyon.
+Levees have been moved and built up for maximum protection for the Park from river erosion and to restore the watershed to the natural habitat which provides food and shelter for insects, birds, and other wildlife.
+The Park can be accessed from River Avenue from the south and Stagecoach Road to Upper Soda Springs Road from the north.